You are here

 Short bibliography intended as a starting point for further research into topics relating to Native Americans in Colorado.
 Topics covered include treaties, wars, migrations, and water and land deals in the 20th century.

-This is a list of recent non-fiction titles about all aspects of Colorado, compiled by the Center for Colorado Studies at Denver Public Library.
+This is a list of recent non-fiction titles about all aspects of Colorado, compiled by the Center for Colorado Studies at Denver Public Library and updated several times per year.
 If you know of a title that should be here but is not, please contact Tom Noel (Tom.Noel@ucdenver.edu).

 Statewide index of approximately 50,000 non-Denver obituaries mostly from the 1970s through 1990.
 Researchers may request a copy of the full-text obituary through the Western History and Genealogy Department.